PhD Opportunities

 About the Project

 Optical tweezers use highly focused light to manipulate tiny particles.
-The Biophotonics laboratory in the physics department is developing optical tweezers for the manipulation of bacteria.
+The Biophotonics laboratory in the physics department has developed optical tweezers for the manipulation of bacteria.
 The tweezers include modules for fluorescent microscopy, force measurement and trap shaping.
-These will be used in combination to characterise fluorescence of new and existing bacterial viability dyes on a single bacterium basis.
+These are used in combination to characterise fluorescence of new and existing bacterial viability dyes on a single bacterium basis as well as biofilm.

 The wider context